Texas car insurance laws

 - Property damage liability: $25,000 per accident

-While these are the minimum coverage types and amounts required in Texas, liability alone will not provide money to repair or replace your own vehicle, your own bodily injuries or the funds to rent a car while your vehicle is being repaired.
+Liability insurance alone will not provide money to repair or replace your own vehicle, your own bodily injuries or the funds to rent a car while your vehicle is being repaired.
 Additionally, liability insurance is usually not enough coverage for most people unless you have access to a spare car or the funds to repair or replace your vehicle out of pocket.
-The minimum liability amounts might likely won’t be enough to cover the total costs incurred in an at-fault collision, so additional coverage may be advised to limit your financial vulnerability.
+The minimum liability amounts also might not be enough to cover the total costs incurred in an at-fault collision, so additional coverage may be advised to limit your financial exposure.

 Penalties for driving without insurance in Texas